Kalae house: Age of Kalae house

+The late constructed Kalae houses have more complicated compartment layout.

+Roofing over the stairs appears in late constructed Kalae house.

 Example of Kalae house

 Huean Kalae is a Kalae house built in 1917 and owned by Oui Paad Phothitha of Tambon Paphlu, Chom Thong District, Chiang Mai Province.
 This small Kalae house has a raised floor made of hardwood.
 The roof is covered with wooden tiles.
 The house has three compartments: the largest one on the east is the sleeping area, the smaller one on the west is the kitchen, and the smallest one in the front is the storage for drinking water.